Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

-Birth certificate’s importance is paramount among government-issued documents.
+The birth certificate’s importance is paramount among government-issued documents.
 It’s not only used for verifying and authenticating your identity.

-Also, it is used in all important transactions and processes you’ll make such as enrolling in school, applying for work, passport, and health care services.
+Also, it is also used in all important transactions and processes you’ll make such as enrolling in school, applying for work, passport, and health care services.

-But there are circumstances where some factors affect the process of filling up the birth certificate and cause some errors.
-Is your baby’s name spelled incorrectly?
 Does their gender indicate female when they are male or vice versa?
 Is their first name missing and instead state “baby boy” or “baby girl”?
 Do you wonder how to change the name on PSA birth certificate?

 We wrote this article to help you know all the information and steps on what to do if you experience any errors in your or your baby’s birth certificate.